 Home and Community Based Services Waivers

 HCBS Medicaid Waivers nor 1115 Demonstration Waivers are entitlement programs.
-This means there are caps on the number of program participants for any given Medicaid waiver and wait lists may exist.
-Many of these waivers allow for participant-direction, meaning participants are able to hire the personal care assistant of their choosing, including friends and relatives.
-A variety of other services may also be available via these waivers, including case management, homemaker services, adult day care, home health aides, personal emergency response systems, and respite care.
+This means there are caps on the number of program participants for any given Medicaid Waiver and waiting lists may exist.
+Many of these Waivers allow for participant-direction, meaning participants are able to hire the personal care assistant of their choosing, including friends and relatives.
+A variety of other services may also be available via these Waivers, including case management, homemaker services, adult day care, home health aides, personal emergency response systems, and respite care.
 Adult day care and respite care may prove especially helpful for caregivers of persons who need regular supervision, allowing caregivers a break from providing care.

 Caretaker Child Exception

-While not specifically a Medicaid program, the caretaker child exception is a Medicaid exemption that allows an adult child to be “paid” for providing care assistance for an aging parent.
+While not specifically a Medicaid program, the Caretaker Child Exception is a Medicaid exemption that allows an adult child to be “paid” for providing care assistance for an aging parent.
 Payment for care is not in the form of financial assistance via Medicaid, but rather this exemption allows the parent’s home to be transferred to the adult child as a form of payment.
-Simply stated, the adult child must have lived with their parent for at least two years immediately preceding nursing home placement.
-In addition, the adult child must have provided a level of care that delayed the parent’s need to relocate to a nursing home facility.
+The adult child must have lived with their parent for at least two years immediately preceding nursing home placement and provided a level of care that delayed the parent’s need to relocate to a nursing home facility.

 When considering this option, it is very important that the transfer is done correctly and all requirements are met.
-If not, it can violate Medicaid’s look back rule, resulting in a period of Medicaid ineligibility.
-Therefore, it is strongly advised that anyone considering this option seek counsel from a professional Medicaid planner.
-Find a Medicaid planner here.
+If not, it can violate Medicaid’s Look-Back Rule, resulting in a period of Medicaid ineligibility.
+It is strongly advised that anyone considering this option seek counsel from a Professional Medicaid Planner.
+Find a Medicaid Planner here.